kellysmith1008/Refresh/Data-Handling-Training.md

 <img width="681" height="625" alt="a rock pyramid that has a larger rock on the bottom and gets smaller in rock size until the top rock, which is very small and likely to fall off if the rock moves" src="https://github.com/user-attachments/assets/a6295a9b-dff6-4f3c-8eca-2c0dfcf94e09" />

 This pyramid shows how data is classified by sensitivity and risk.
-Public data forms the broad base, while restricted data sits at the narrow top, representing the highest risk if mishandled.
+Public data forms the broad base, while restricted data sits at the narrow top and represents the highest risk if mishandled.
 As you move up the tiers, the potential consequences of improper handling increase, making strict controls essential for confidential and restricted data.

 ### Classification in practice